Alba Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Some larger wineries and agriturismi offer exclusive dining experiences within their historic wine cellars.

-This encounter combines exquisite meals with a deep dive into their wine collection.
+This activity combines exquisite food with a deep dive into their wine collection.

 Many culinary experiences offer personal contact with local producers and chefs.

 Alba's cuisine is highly seasonal.
-Truffles are available from the end of September to early December.
+Truffles are available from late September to the First part of december.
 Wild game is prevalent in autumn and winter.

 The region's wines are fundamental to its cuisine.
 Barolo and Barbaresco are powerful reds.
 Barbera and Dolcetto are approachable daily reds.
 Moscato d'Asti is a pleasant, sparkling white.

-Bread is a almost always served and typically comes with no charge.
+Bread is almost always served and commonly comes with no charge.
 It is for soaking up sauces, not for eating with oil and vinegar as an appetizer.

 During the International Alba White Truffle Fair (October-December), white truffle prices are at their peak.
 Numerous eateries provide special menus.